SideShowBoBGOT/CppFuse/README.md

 CppFuse is a C++ implementation of a filesystem using the FUSE (Filesystem in Userspace) library.
 This filesystem provides a set of standard operations, including getattr, readlink, mknod, mkdir, unlink, rmdir, symlink, chmod, read, write, and readdir.
 The implementation is thread-safe, ensuring concurrent access is handled appropriately.

-## Author

-    Serhii Panchenko

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Features

     Thread-safe implementation